buddh4/lyvely/packages/docs/docs/dev/framework/models.md

 Some transformation rules mentioned in the following sections facilitate using a document schema object as a constructor argument of a model class, provided that the structures of both models are equivalent, except for the id type.

-For example, let's consider a simplified version of the `UserModel` as an illustration:
+For example, let's consider a hypothetical `UserModel` as an illustration:

 ```typescript
 import {Exclude} from "class-transformer";